-(1) After May 31, 2021, the operator shall file a natural gas management plan with each APD for a new or recompleted well.
+- (1) After May 31, 2021, the operator shall file a natural gas management plan with each APD for a new or recompleted well.
 The operator may file a single natural gas management plan for multiple wells drilled or recompleted from a single well pad or that will be connected to a central delivery point.
-The natural gas management plan shall describe the actions that the operator will take at each proposed well to meet its statewide natural gas capture requirements and to comply with the requirements of Subsections A through F of 19.15.27.8 NMAC, including for each well:

-(a) the operator's name and OGRID number;

-(b) the name, API number, location and footage; and

-(c) the anticipated dates of drilling, completion and first production.

-(2) An operator that, at the time it submits an APD for a new or recompletion well, is not in compliance with its statewide natural gas capture requirements shall also include the following information in the natural gas management plan:
+The natural gas management plan shall describe the actions that the operator will take at each proposed well to meet its statewide natural gas capture requirements and to comply with the requirements of Subsections A through F of 19.15.27.8 NMAC, including for each well: - (a) the operator's name and OGRID number; - (b) the name, API number, location and footage; and - (c) the anticipated dates of drilling, completion and first production. - (2) Beginning January 1, 2022, Aan operator that, at the time it submits an APD for a new or recompletion well, is not in compliance with its statewide natural gas capture requirements its baseline natural gas capture rate for the applicable reporting area if the APD is submitted in 2022 or its natural gas capture requirement for the previous year if the APD is submitted in 2023 or after shall also include the following information in the natural gas management plan: - (a) the anticipated volume of produced natural gas in units of MCFD for the first - year of production;

-(a)

-the anticipated volume of produced natural gas in units of MCFD for the first year of production;

-(b) the existing natural gas gathering system the operator has contracted or anticipates contracting with to gather the natural gas, including:
+(b) the existing natural gas gathering system the operator has contracted or anticipates contracting with to gather the natural gas, including: - (i) the name of the natural gas gathering system operator;

-- (i) the name of the natural gas gathering system operator; - (ii) the name and location of the natural gas gathering system;

-not yet been built; and
+- (ii) the name and location of the natural gas gathering system; - (iii) a map of the natural gas gathering system as built or as planned if it has not yet been built; and including:

-(iv) the maximum daily capacity of the natural gas gathering system to which the well will be connected; and including:
+(iv) the maximum daily capacity of the natural gas gathering system to which the well will be connected: and

-(c) the operator's plans for connecting the well to the natural gas gathering system, a map of the natural gas gathering system as built or as planned if it has
+(c) the operator's plans for connecting the well to the natural gas gathering system,